jpsch8/myMathResearch/README.md

 I have been reading about abstract algebra, it is very interesting, there are lots of computational problems to work through.
 I need to learn some numerical methods.
 Diophantine equations are the topic of some cool math research problems.
 Being able to solve these with a computer could definitely be of some value.
 Also this excersize would push me to try and optimize my code.
 Would it be possible to play around with matrices and high dimensional math to do game theory?
+Is there a way to use any of this in the design and back testing of trading algorithms?